Frequently asked questions

 What happens if graduates lose a tassel, hat, or need a last-minute regalia replacement?

-- Regalia and ‘parts’ are available at the LoboStore located on the east side of the main concourse of the Arena.
+- Regalia and ‘parts’ will be sold on the west side of the main concourse of the arena.

 Where do students line up?